mariovalney/woo-checkout-braspag/readme.txt

 == Upgrade Notice ==

-Just few new features for developers.
-Translations fixes for users.
+Added option to send Company Name instead Customer Name if CNPJ is presented.

-I'ts a major version.
 Please, check changes on staging.